JD-BP: A Joint-Decision Generative Framework for Auto-Bidding and Pricing: Preliminary

 \subsection{Auto-Bidding Problem}

 Consider the scenario where \textit{N} bidding opportunities arrive sequentially throughout the day, the classic auto-bidding problem can be formulated as follows:

 where $v_i$ represents the advertiser's estimated value for the i-th impression, $c_i$ denotes actual payment (i.e., cost) charged to the advertiser and $x_i$ indicates whether the advertiser has won this impression opportunity under a given bidding mechanism such as the second-price auction, the most common mechanism in industrial practice.
 The model considers two types of constraints to ensure performance.
 One is the budget constraint, where $B$ represents the total advertising budget.
-The second type pertains to Key Performance Indicator (KPI) constraints, such as CPC and ROI constraints.
+The second type pertains to KPI constraints, such as CPC and ROI constraints.
+Here $\gamma_{ij}$ denotes the value of the $j$-th KPI metric associated with impression $i$ (e.g., the click indicator for CPC or the conversion value for ROI), and $\rho_j$ is the corresponding target bound; for the ROI constraint, $\gamma_{ij}=v_i$ and $\rho_j$ is the target cost-to-value ratio.

 To solve this large-scale 0-1 programming problem, prior work typically relaxes the integer constraint on $x_i$, transforming it into a linear program.
 Moreover, in practical industrial systems, budget pacing is often handled by a separate control module, allowing the optimization to focus primarily on KPI constraints.
 When future values and the advertising environment are known, the optimal bidding strategy can be derived as: